 From my experience many mushroom hunters have never even heard of them.
 Beefsteak mushrooms, (also known as ox tongue mushrooms or fungus depending on your adjective preference) are a relatively rare polypore, the closest I’d come to eating them was reading about them in David Arora’s Mushrooms Demystified, and Anthony Carluccio’s The Complete Mushroom.
 They’re rare in their look, but also in flavor.
 The mushroom itself is red, resembling meat, and gives off a red juice when sliced, kind of like a very young chicken of the woods will leak a fragrant orange liquid when they’re very young.

 The flavor is where things are supposed to get interesting.
-They’re a mushroom often eaten raw, supposedly with a sour flavor like sorrels.
+They’re a mushroom often eaten raw, supposedly with a sour flavor like sorrels (for the record it is only subtly sour, not at all as potent as any oxalis species I’ve consumed).
 In a world where 99% of mushroom dishes are made with the same, bland cultivated mushroom cooked with cream or made into stroganoff, the beefsteak holds a place that’s pretty unique.

 Accounts of eating beefsteak mushrooms are not exactly common, but one similar thing I read is that people say they’re sour like sorrel, with a texture like meat.

 Well, from what I ate that’s right, kind of.
 Sliced thin, the mushrooms are tender, with a little chewy bounce to them.
 The flavor itself isn’t anything remotely close to the powerful oxalic sour of sorrel or rhubarb.
 It does has a tartness, but the flavor to me came off diluted by the large amount of water the mushroom retains.
 In short it was slightly tart, tender, and watery.